Our free Brain Tumour Information Pack has been designed to help you feel confident when discussing treatment and care options with your medical team.

 Occasionally oligodendrogliomas contain clear evidence of different glial cells called astrocytes.
 These tumours which have a mix of cells may be referred to as 'oligoastrocytomas'.
 However, this diagnosis is discouraged because genetic testing can now determine whether the tumour should be classified as an astrocytoma or an oligodendroglioma.
-To find out more about genetic testing see our biomarkers webpage.

 The treatment of an oligodendroglioma depends on whether a tumour is grade 2 or grade 3.

 Some grade 2 oligodendrogliomas grow very slowly and you may be put on 'watch and wait' which involves close monitoring of your tumour using MRI scans.